Can Surgery Cause Erectile Dysfunction? Prostate Surgery and ED Explained

 Is ED after prostate surgery permanent?

 Not necessarily.
-The majority of men who experience ED after prostate surgery see substantial improvement within 12 months.
-Recovery depends on the man’s age, pre-surgery erectile function, surgical technique (nerve-sparing vs standard), and overall health.
-Some men recover fully; others may need medication or other interventions.
+The majority of men who undergo nerve-sparing prostatectomy see significant improvement within 12–24 months.
+Recovery depends on age, pre-operative erectile function, surgical technique, and overall health.
+Some men recover fully; others may need ongoing medication or other interventions.

 What is nerve-sparing prostate surgery?

-Nerve-sparing prostatectomy attempts to preserve the cavernous nerves that control erectile function by carefully separating them from the prostate gland during removal.
-Where this is technically possible and oncologically appropriate, it significantly reduces (though does not eliminate) the risk of post-surgical ED.
+Nerve-sparing prostatectomy attempts to preserve the cavernous nerves by carefully dissecting around them during prostate removal.
+Where technically possible and oncologically appropriate, it significantly improves the likelihood of erectile recovery.
+It is not always possible if cancer has grown close to the nerve bundles.

 What treatments are available for ED after surgery?

-Treatment options include PDE5 inhibitors (sildenafil, tadalafil), pelvic floor exercises, penile rehabilitation programmes, vacuum erection devices, penile injection therapy, and surgical penile implants for cases where other approaches have not been successful.
+Treatment options include oral PDE5 inhibitors (sildenafil, tadalafil — often as a penile rehabilitation programme), pelvic floor exercises, vacuum erection devices, penile injection therapy (alprostadil), and surgical penile implants for cases where other approaches have not succeeded.

 Can Access Doctor help with post-surgery ED?

 Yes.
-Access Doctor’s GPhC-registered pharmacist independent prescribers can assess your post-surgical situation and prescribe appropriate ED medication following a confidential online consultation, without requiring you to travel for a GP appointment.
+Access Doctor’s GPhC-registered pharmacist independent prescribers can assess your post-surgical situation and prescribe appropriate ED medication following a confidential online consultation — without requiring a GP appointment or travel.

 References